12 Things You Need to Know About Your Nest Thermostat

 5. Can Alexa Control a Nest Thermostat?

-Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-That being said, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.
+The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
+However, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
+A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
 This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.

 If you want to lock your Nest: